Karmenzind/dotfiles-and-scripts/README.md

 ### (Neo)Vim configuration and setup

-Here are two sets of full-featured configuration for Vim and Neovim.
-Spent years refining them.
-There are some plugin differences, but the basic behaviors and shortcuts are pretty much the same.
-Mainly for everyday Python and Golang development, as well as whipping up VimL, Lua, and Bash scripts.
+Here are two sets of **full-featured** configuration for Vim and Neovim (compatible with vscode-neovim).
+Spent years optimizing them.
+There are many plugin differences, but the basic behaviors and keybindings are pretty much the same.
+Mainly for everyday **Python/Golang/Java/Javascript/Typescript** development, as well as whipping up **VimL/Lua/Bash** scripts.

 Simply run: